 First watch this ring.
 Which name would you give to the colours A, B, C and D?
 We would chose to A: warm green or ochre green, B dark gold ochre or light brown, C red brown and for D bluegreen, also called turquoise.

 Our brain does not experiences colours objectively.
 The tones of the primary colours in our circle are the most intense on the computer screen, called the RGB colours (also the green and the violet are called RGB colours).
 However the blue (5) looks rather dark to us.
 In paints it is named middle blue.
 Although the colour on the left between the middle blue (5) and vived green (6) is bluegreen, it resembles more light blue.
-The three basic colours construct all other colours and tones, include black and white .
-To light white is the sum of the the three primary colours, black the lacking of any light or colour.
+The three basic colours construct all other colours and tones, include black and white.
+In light white is the sum of the the three primary colours, black the lacking of any light or colour.
 The three primary colours to light however are green, red and blue (with yellow being the mix of green and red.
 The printing of our colour circle is made with three basic colour pigments: yellow (1), violet (4) and blue (5).
 The pigment for the violet is called magenta, the printer creates vivid red with mixing magenta with yellow.
 Good printers have a colour more, the complete black.
-If one changes the mode from RGB to CMYK, the printer will additionally use that black pigment, because the RGB black is not that perfect.
+If one changes the mode from RGB to CMYK, the printer will additionally use that black pigment, because the RGB black of a print is not that perfect.
 There is no white pigment in the printer, white will be limited to the colour of the used paper.
-Paints however have different pure whites, more intense then any colour of paper or gesso (on the canvas).
+Paints however have different pure whites, more intense then any colour of paper or gesso (primer on the canvas).
 Here on the screen there is no white in the center of our colour circle (25), it is in fact a light gray.
 If it would be really white, the light coming out of the screen would blind the eyes.
-Colour tones are somewhat different from one screen to another, it depends on the light source and the chosen clarity.
+Colour tones are somewhat different from one screen to another, it depends on the light source and the chosen clarity of the screen.

 On our colour circle 13 looks what it is, dark yellow, thanks to the pure colours standing beside it.
 The A in the picture on top is however identical to the colour 13 on the second picture.
 On the first illustration is shown in B how we experience 14 as a brown, but it is identical to the dark orange on 14.

 We do not have specific words in our vocabulary for the light tones of blue or green.
 On the contrary red with white we call pink, light violet is called lila.
-The name 'light red' indicates a red closer to orange on the colour circle, not the pink.
+The name 'light red' however indicates a red closer to orange on the colour circle, not the pink.
 The name 'dark yellow' on paint tubes is the most yellow kind of orange, not the ochre green shown in A or 13.
 The light blue (11) on our circle is not our choise, it is the mathematic mixture of the computer's most vivid blue with white.
 It does look a bit purple to us.
-Bluegreen is more recognisable in the ring of dark colours (between 17 and 18) then on the main ring.
+Bluegreen is more recognisable in the ring of dark colours (between 17 and 18) instead of the main ring.

 Names as indigo, carmin, vermillion, purple and ultramarin are not colour names, but pigment names.
 Often used as if it where colour names nowedays, referring to an explicite tone.
 Indigo is a very dark tone of blue, vermillion is red going to orange, carmine to violet.
 Purple is the blue violet as produced by the purple snale and ultramarin is the blue of lapis lazuli, nowadays made synthetically.